 Tanzania is China’s largest aid recipient country in Africa.
 Since 1964 China has provided various kinds of assistance to Tanzania.

-China Foreign Direct Investments (FDI) to Tanzania
+Chinese Foreign Direct Investments (FDI) to Tanzania

 China is Tanzania’s N1 investor in the country.
 In 2021, the outflow of foreign direct investments from China to Tanzania amounted to USD 101.7 million.

 China and Tanzania have embarked on 19 multi-billion dollar projects.
 Among these projects, is the construction of a large port in Bagamoyo costing USD 10 billion.
 The project is jointly funded by China Merchants Holdings International and Oman Investment Fund.
 However, the construction of the Bagamoyo port has been halted as of June 2019.